“Having a strong voice is all about being a person that people can feel on the other side of the words.”– Whitney Ryan

 “A brand is no longer what we tell the consumer it is.
 It is what consumers tell each other it is.” — Scott Cook

-Whether you are in the process of creating a brand or looking forward to rebranding it, it is crucial to understand that branding is the emotional and psychological relationship created between you and your customers.
+Whether you are in the process of creating a brand identity or looking forward to rebranding it, it is crucial to understand that branding is the emotional and psychological relationship created between you and your customers.
 It is the glue that holds your products, services, and content together.
 Ultimately the mission of branding is to distinguish you from the competition.

 Like every great brand, your brand has a personality – a voice.
 Generally confused with the tone, a brand voice is a mission statement, whereas, the tone is the application of that mission.
 There is only one voice for your brand and many tones that helps define the brand voice.
 It mainly comprises the character, tone, language, and purpose, collectively, it shapes the overall voice of the brand.